|

 THE NEW HYBRID DESIGN

-All I can say about the 11th test hull is that in theory it offers may advantages.
+All I can say about the 11th test hull (6th development model) is that in theory it offers many advantages - the most promising of which is stability at a price the concept can afford.
 The downside is that it look like something out of a science fiction novel.
-Sorry, but unless you are a sponsor or technical associate, you'll just have to wait to see and read about this one.
+Sorry, but unless you are a sponsor or technical associate, you'll just have to wait to see and read about the results from this one.

 COMMON SENSE & SOME BASICS